 Fisheries Survey Summary

 Data collected during DEC fishery surveys in 2005, 2007 and 2008 suggest both predator (bass) and prey (sunfish) species in the larger size ranges are low in number.
 The potential cause of this could be illegal take of fish.
 The table below compares the electrofishing largemouth bass catch per hour for six New York City waterbodies.
 Note that Kissena Lake catch per hour of 8" fish is comparable with other NYC waterbodies, but the catch rate drops for fish 12" and larger.
-If you observe anyone taking fish from Kissena or any other NYC lake or pond with catch-and-release regulations, contact our Environmental Conservation Officers or call 877-TIPP-DEC.
-It is also illegal to place fish, fish eggs or other wildlife (including turtles) into the waters of New York State.
-Following DEC regulations means healthier natural resources for all of us.
+If you observe any fishing violations at Kissena or any NYC lake or pond with catch-and-release regulations, report them by calling the hotline at 1-844-332-DEC-ECOS (844-332-3367).

 |Waterbody||8" and over||12" and over||15" and over|